 According to German tax laws, accounting documents are maintained for the same duration as annual financial statements.
 It was proposed to standardise retention periods for invoices and certain documents to six years per German tax laws, but this was not reflected in the legislation.

-The Act also brings changes to transfer pricing documentation.
-This involves revising documentation requirements to include: a new transaction matrix overview, factual business transaction documentation, and transfer pricing method documentation in line with arm’s length principles.
+The Act also changes transfer pricing documentation.
+This involves revising documentation requirements to include a new transaction matrix overview, factual business transaction documentation, and transfer pricing method documentation in line with arm’s length principles.
 The new transaction matrix details business transactions, including their nature and subject, involved parties, volume and pricing, contractual basis, transfer pricing method, relevant tax jurisdictions, and taxation status.

 Revised transfer pricing documentation requirements state that documents must be submitted within 30 days of the request.
 Documentations must also be submitted during an external audit and should include the transaction matrix, master file, and extraordinary business transaction records.